Expert Cat Care Advice

 How to Introduce a New Cat to an Older Cat (Without a Fight)

 Throwing two cats together and hoping they work it out is a recipe for disaster.
-Follow this meticulous, step-by-step veterinary guide to safely introduce a new cat or kitten to your resident feline.
+Follow this step-by-step veterinary guide to safely introduce a new cat or kitten to your resident feline.

 KittyCorner Team